 Can I reuse my syringe?

 You may increase your risk for a bacterial infection when you reuse syringes.
-Ask your healthcare provider if it is safe for you to reuse a syringe.
+Ask your diabetes care team provider if it is safe for you to reuse a syringe.
 Do not reuse a syringe if you have an open wound, trouble seeing, or have an infection.
 The following are tips on how to safely reuse a syringe:

 - Recap the needle as soon as you are done using it.
 Place the cap on a table or hard surface and slide the needle into the cap.